singularitti/DeepReshapes.jl/README.md

 result = optimize(optimization, θ)
 ```

-Flattening the initial parameters is easy with `DeepReshapes.flatten()`:
+Flattening the initial parameters is easy with `flatten`:

 ```
 using DeepReshapes